 The World Girls' Ice Hockey Weekend is a global opportunity for girls to try out hockey as a new sport.
-Thousands of participants took part in the editions since 2011.
+Thousands of participants took part since the start in 2011.

 Women’s ice hockey is one of the fastest growing sports in the world thanks to events like this one and similar programs that are being run in many countries.
 If you want girls in your area to join in the fun, this is a great and easy way to do so!